ucd-library/pg-farm/README.md

     "bucket": "pg-farm" // aws s3 bucket for the farm to use },
   "options": {
-    "startingPort": 6000, // port number pg-farm will start allocating ports at "apache": false // should pg-farm create apache config files for clusters in /etc/apache2/site-available }
+    "startPort": 6000, // port number pg-farm will start allocating ports at "apache": false // should pg-farm create apache config files for clusters in /etc/apache2/site-available }
 }